topoteretes/cognee-starter/README.md

 ## Run the Custom Model Pipeline

+Custom model uses custom pydantic model for graph extraction.
 This script categorizes programming languages as an example and visualizes relationships.

 ```
 python src/pipelines/custom-model.py
 ```

-## Graph preview with Graphistry (Optional)
+## Graph preview with Graphistry
 In order to use Graphistry for graph visualization:
 - create an account and API key from https://www.graphistry.com
 - add the following environment variables to `.env` file: